 - December 12, 2006: Federal Accountability Act is passed to create the Parliamentary Budget Office.

-- March 25, 2008: Kevin Page is appointed as the first Parliamentary Budget Officer.
+- March 25, 2008: Kevin Page is appointed as Canada’s first Parliamentary Budget Officer.

-- October 2008: The PBO publishes one of its first major reports, and the first controversial report, analysing the cost of Canada's military mission in Afghanistan.
+- October 2008: The PBO publishes one of its first major reports, and the first controversial report, analyzing the cost of Canada's military mission in Afghanistan.

 - November 2008: Commons and Senate Speakers Peter Milliken and Noel Kinsella complain that Page is overstepping his mandate.

 - December 2008: Nine months after taking office, Kevin Page learns that his budget is to be cut by one-third (from $2.7 million to $1.8 million).